JLBLine/polarisation_tests_for_FEE/README.md

 # polarisation_tests_for_FEE
 A notebook and some accompanying code for checking the FEE code plays nice with Stokes Vectors.
 Everything is in `python`, and I'm using [hyperbeam](https://pypi.org/project/mwa-hyperbeam/) to calculate the FEE beam.
-Notebook contains all the theory, and contains the following checks:
+Notebook contains all the theory (note the LaTeX renders fine on my desktop but not on github - I've included `polarised_source_and_FEE_beam.pdf` in case it doesn't render for you either), and contains the following checks:

  - Simulating a source with linear polarisation, and checking that the FEE beam will observe the correct rotation measure